W.S. Gilbert was a nineteenth century librettist famous for the Gilbert and Sullivan operettas

 1867: W.S.
 Gilbert became a Clerk in the Privy Council Office in London.

-1864: Called to the bar,but was unsuccessful in landing well paid briefs and supplemented his income by writing for magazines such as “Punch” and “Fun”.
+1864: He was called to the bar, but was unsuccessful in landing well paid briefs and supplemented his income by writing for magazines such as “Punch” and “Fun”.
 His humorous verse was published under the pseudonym “Bab”.

 1866: W.S.
 Gilbert writes a Christmas show called “Dulcemara or the Little Duck and the Great Quack”.